NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1b_sdr_weather_qa.md

 From the previous lesson, recall that the SDR images include 442 bands.
 Bands 0-425 are the data bands, which store the spectral reflectance values for each wavelength recorded by the NEON Imaging Spectrometer (NIS).
 The remaining bands (426-441) contain metadata and QA information that are important for understanding and properly interpreting the hyperspectral data.
 The weather information, called `Weather_Quality_Indicator` is one of the most important pieces of QA information that is collected about the NIS data, as it has a direct impact on the reflectance values.

+These next lines of code pull out the `Weather_Quality_Indicator` band, select the "green" weather data from that band, and apply a mask to keep only the clear-weather data, which is saved to the variable `soapSDR_clear`.

 ```javascript
 // Extract a single band Weather Quality QA layer
 var soapWeather = soapSDR.select(['Weather_Quality_Indicator']);